-However, it’s equally important to give yourself permission to take the pressure off of yourself and your dog if frequent training isn’t your thing.
+However, it’s equally important to permit yourself to take the pressure off of yourself and your dog if frequent training isn’t your thing.

 If there are behavior issues that you simply can’t live with, then of course you should teach your dog to behave differently, or find a trainer who can show you how to make training fun for both you and your dog.

-But if you feel you need to work on a behavior just because you think that’s what is expected of your dog, when really you could just as happily leave it alone, then by all means let it be and carry on as you were!
-It’s far more important that you and your dog enjoy the time you spend together.
+But if you feel you need to work on a behavior just because you think that’s what is expected of your dog when you could just as happily leave it alone, then by all means, let it be and carry on as you were!
+It’s far more important that you and your dog enjoy your time together.

 The truth is, there is no such thing as a perfect dog, and there is no official rule book that states exactly how every dog should behave.

-We get to make up most of those rules based on what works for us and our own dogs.
+We get to make up most of those rules based on what works for our own dogs and us.

 Outside of competitive dog sports or dog shows, there is no prize for perfect dog behavior.
-If your dog is good enough for you, and you’re able to make the most out of those dog years, then you’re already winners.
+If your dog is good enough for you, and you’re able to make the most out of those dog years, then you’re already a winner.